 AREC200 The Chesapeake Bay Ecosystem: Intersection of Science, Economics, and Policy (3 Credits)

-The Chesapeake Bay is one of the most studied and monitored ecosystems in the world.
+The Chesapeake Bay is one of the world's most studied and monitored ecosystems.
 To develop effective policies to restore this system to a healthier status requires integrating what we know about the biological and physical properties of the system with our understanding of the human dimension.
 Issues such as achieving nutrient reduction goals, restoring healthy blue crab and oyster fisheries in the bay will be used to demonstrate how economics interacts with science to guide policies that can be effective in achieving Bay restoration goals.

 AREC210 The Food Chain: What Happens As Your Food Goes From Farm to Table (3 Credits)